marijnh/Eloquent-JavaScript/15_event.md

 {{index "tabbed interface (exercise)"}}

 Tabbed panels are widely used in user interfaces.
-They allows you to select an interface panel by choosing from a number of tabs "sticking out" above an element.
+They allow you to select an interface panel by choosing from a number of tabs "sticking out" above an element.

 {{index "button (HTML tag)", "display (CSS)", "hidden element", "data attribute"}}

-In this exercise you'll implement a simple tabbed interface.
+In this exercise you must implement a simple tabbed interface.
 Write a function, `asTabs`, that takes a DOM node and creates a tabbed interface showing the child elements of that node.
 It should insert a list of `<button>` elements at the top of the node, one for each child